erikdmitchell/advanced-cms/README.md

 Changelog
 ===========

+### 1.0.2beta
+ * Added ability to duplicate metaboxes
+ * Added multidimension array to config (we can add multiple boxes in one statement)

 ### 1.0.2
  * Added ability to create very basic, custom widgets.
  * Removed default data from plugin.
 Will incoroprate into seperate file.